You have agreed to be a guest on the Roaring Elephant podcast. Thank you!

 Connect to the recording environment

-(For your information, we use Chromium on Linux and Mac OSX on our side.)
+(For your information, we use Chromium on Linux and Windows on our side.)

 Connect to the recording website

-When the interview is over, you can click the “SIGN OUT” button at the top right, or just simply close the browser.
-All audio is recorded at our end so you do not have to wait for anything to upload.
+When the interview is over, you can simply close the browser.
+All audio and video is recorded at our end so you do not have to wait for anything to upload.